rizinorg/rizin/doc/rgraph.md

-Not-much-updated graph of relationships between the libr APIs
+Not-much-updated graph of relationships between the librz APIs
 =============================================================

 ```